 You will be taken into custody until you have to appear in front of a Judge.
 The Judge will set the conditions of your bond.
 It does not matter if you are guilty or innocent.
-It does not matter if you confessed to the crime or have no idea what you are even being accused of or even who is accusing you?
+It does not matter if you confessed to the sexual offense or have no idea what you are even being accused of or even who is accusing you.
 It does not matter if you have an extensive criminal history or if you have no experience with the legal system.
-The conditions are generally a one size fits all!
+The conditions are generally a one size fits all for any sexual offense!
 Who will stand up for you?
 If you feel that you are being treated as if you are guilty until proven innocent, you are not alone.

 The conditions the Judge routinely sets are: